Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 the inputs are represented as integer tensors (Numpy arrays), similar to what you would see in other machine learning frameworks.

-Going from the standard deep learning world to Akida SNN world is done following simple steps:
+Going from the standard deep learning world to Akida world is done by following simple steps:

-- building a model using Keras or optionally using a model from `Brainchip zoo <akida_models.html>`__
+- build a model using Keras or optionally using a model from the `Brainchip zoo <akida_models.html>`__
-- quantizing the model using the `QuantizeML toolkit <quantizeml.html>`__
+- quantize the model using the `QuantizeML toolkit <quantizeml.html>`__
-- converting the model to Akida using the `CNN2SNN toolkit <cnn2snn.html>`__
+- convert the model to Akida using the `CNN2SNN toolkit <cnn2snn.html>`__

 .. figure:: ../img/overall_flow.png
    :target: ../_images/overall_flow.png